-Mike Russell recently retired from Proctor & Gamble after a 37 year career—25 of those in Northwest Arkansas—where he had multiple sales roles across P&G portfolios.
+Mike Russell recently retired from Procter & Gamble after a 37 year career—25 of those in Northwest Arkansas—where he had multiple sales roles across P&G portfolios.
 He has been married to Mary for 36 years and they have three children and four grandchildren.
 His interests include helping people, especially children who are in poverty, sports, and traveling.

 Mikes believes that the Fayetteville Public Library is a hidden jewel in our community that serves the “entire” community.
 It provides full access to OMNI media from hard books to on line access!
 Education is one of the clear paths out of poverty and the FPL is a fabulous tool for our community to have everyone improve their standing.

 Patty Henson Sullivan is the Executive Director of the Ozark Literacy Council.
 She is a member of the Rotary Club of Fayetteville, the Grant Professionals Association, and St. Paul's Episcopal Church.
 She and her husband, Tim, longtime Fayetteville residents, have two grown children who spent many happy hours in the Children's Library and Summer Reading Program.